 - As it turns out, the reason he has such bad OCD is that he's an Elder God representing the madness of Order.

 - Damage Control with Edifice Rex, a cosmically-powered crewman.
 He declares his duty was to clean the entire planet.
 He later vows to clean the universe by putting everything back in the primordial cosmic egg.

-- Transformers: More than Meets the Eye's incarnation of Ultra Magnus seems to have O.C.D, even prompting Tailgate to mock "[...]
+- Transformers: More than Meets the Eye's incarnation of Ultra Magnus seems to have O.C.D, to the point of considering an Autobot with his badge on crooked to be automatically disreputable, even prompting Tailgate to mock "[...]
 Ultra Magnus is an O.C.D. control freak who uses learning to hurt people" when Ultra Magnus' un-abridged teaching of the Autobot code bores him into sleep.
 Ultra Magnus' reaction to thinking said "graffiti" was a spec of dust further proves this.